o3de/o3de.org/content/docs/userguide/gems/_index.md

 ---
-description: ' Use the modular gems system to share code and art assets between your game projects in &ALYlong;. '
+description: ' Use the modular gems system to share code and art assets between your game projects in Amazon Lumberyard. '
 title: Programming with Gems
 ---
 # Programming with Gems {#gems-system}